Caleb-o/esolang/README.md

 - Only type is an integer (sometimes interpreted as a boolean when using comparison)
 - Imports are relative to the interpreter, so a local import might cause an error because it may not exist relative to the interpreter.
 - No namespacing.
 Importing a file may cause conflicts with other files.
 I hope you're good at unique names and/or undefining macros when not in use :^)
+- The conditional if only has a true body, you must evaluate again in another if with the opposite value to get the false body
+- Bad structure doesn't allow for too much expansion on the language, without rewrites.